andrewjpage/seqbox/README.md

     g. run upload_e.sh - add sample sources, samples, cultures and extractions when the client submits extractions from culture (testing this logic, rather than submitting extractions from whole_sample or cultures)

+11. test for submitting a sample in "dry" mode i.e. the sample isn't actually passed tp the sequencing service, we're just keeping track of it in the DB. and then at a later point it is submitted to the sequencing service.

+12. test for submitting reads generated elsewhere.

 ## How to add a new table

 1. Commit to the flask migrate repo?